aaronkennyz/summer_of_code/README.md

 readme
-# The summer of code website
+# OPEN SOURCE SUMMER WEBSITE
 A place where students can host their projects and any stduent can collaborate with him/her.
 #POSTAPPLYBUILD